 What Do the Powers of Attorney Accomplish in Your Estate Plan?

-Moving on to the powers of attorney, I mentioned there’s essentially two types of powers of attorney or power of attorney in which you, the individual designates your agent.
-And one is a financial power of attorney that would allow your agent to take care of certain financial matters for you, and in the form of statutory form power of attorney in Texas, there’s a long laundry list of tasks and duties that the agent can perform for you.
-And the individual can check the certain duties that they would like the agent to perform.
+Moving on to the powers of attorney, I mentioned there’s essentially two types of powers of attorney in which you designate your agent.
+One is a financial power of attorney that would allow your agent to take care of certain financial matters for you.
+In the statutory form power of attorney in Texas, there’s a long laundry list of tasks and duties that the agent can perform for you.
+The individual can check the certain duties that they would like the agent to perform.
 If they want the agent to perform all the duties, there’s actually a box at the very bottom that they can check.
 So that is the financial power of attorney.
-And the financial power of attorney can be made effective immediately or upon the individual’s subsequent disability.
+The financial power of attorney can be made effective immediately or upon the individual’s subsequent disability.

-The medical power of attorney is just that it’s a power of attorney in which you grant your agent the ability to make medical decisions for you, the individual if you cannot, so medical and financial power of attorney, two different documents.
+The medical power of attorney is just that.
+It’s a power of attorney in which you grant your agent the ability to make medical decisions for you if you cannot.
+So the medical and financial powers of attorney are two different documents.

 What’s a HIPAA Release Form and What Does It Accomplish?

 Also I mentioned a medical records release form or medical information release form.
-It’s called a HIPAA release, very important if your loved ones or your agents would like to or need to receive medical records say the individuals in a hospital and there’s important medical records that need to be gotten by the family, this medical release form will allow the family to be able to go and get those records.
-I know in this day and age, most transfer of medical records is done by push of a button, but in the event that physically those workers need to be picked up then this release form would allow for that.
+It’s called a HIPAA release, very important if your loved ones or your agents would like to or need to receive medical records.
+So if you’re in a hospital and there are important medical records that need to be obtained by the family, this medical release form will allow the family to be able to get those records.
+I know in this day and age, most transfer of medical records is done by push of a button, but in the event that physically those records need to be picked up then this release form would allow for that.